AndrewBoryk/ABMediaView/README.md

 /// Called when the mediaView has completed downloading the video from the web
 - (void) mediaView:(ABMediaView *)mediaView didDownloadVideo: (NSString *)video;

-/// Called when the mediaView has completed downloading the gif from the web
+/// Called when the mediaView has completed downloading the GIF from the web
 - (void) mediaView:(ABMediaView *)mediaView didDownloadGif:(UIImage *)gif;
 ```